MarkBind/markbind/docs/devGuide/settingUp.md

    MarkBind uses <md>[lerna](https://github.com/lerna/lerna)</md>, a popular multi-package development tool, to manage it's dependencies.
 It is essentially a high level wrapper over node and npm's functionalities

-1. How do I move back to the released version of Markbind?
+1. How do I move back to the released version of MarkBind?

    To go back to the released version of MarkBind, run `npm run -g markbind-cli`, followed by `npm i -g markbind-cli`.